Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 }
 ```

-However there may be scenarios that require you direct access to DocumentList apis.
+However there may scenarios that require you direct access to DocumentList apis.
 You can get reference to the DocumentList instance by means of Angular **Component Interaction** API.
 See more details in [Parent calls a ViewChild](https://angular.io/docs/ts/latest/cookbook/component-communication.html#!#parent-to-view-child)
 section of the official docs.